defifuture/erc20-batched-meta-transactions/README.md

 ### What about approve and allowance?

 This proof-of-concept only targets the basic token transfer functionality, so the approve txs are not needed here (might be added later).
 But it should work in a similar way.

+### Does this approach need a new type of a token contract standard, or is a basic ERC-20 enough?

+This approach would need a new token standard (which can be backwards compatible with ERC-20) that would allow relayers to change the token amount for users under the condition the meta tx signatures (made by original senders) are valid.
+This way meta tx senders don't need to trust relayers.

+### Is it possible to somehow use the existing ERC-20 token contracts?

+This might be possible if all relayers make the onchain transactions via a special smart contract (which then sends multiple txs to token smart contracts).
+But this special smart contract would need to have a token spending approval from every user (for each token separately), which would need to be done onchain.